llikethat/ComfyUI-SAM3DBody2abc/README.md

 ## 🆕 Features in v3.0.0

-### ✅ Accurate Joint Animation
+### ✅ Proper Skeleton with Bones
-- Joints use empties (locators) instead of bones
+- Uses armature with 127 bones (not empties)
-- Direct world space positioning for exact joint locations
+- Standard rigging structure for Maya/Blender
-- No parent-child transform accumulation issues
+- Compatible with retargeting tools
-- 127-joint skeleton matches mesh animation
+- Animated via bone location keyframes

 ### ✅ Orientation Options
 Choose which axis points up: